Frequently Asked Questions

 Ocean Futures Society is a non-profit marine conservation and education organization, and serves as a “Voice for the Ocean” by communicating in all media the critical bond between people and the sea and the importance of wise environmental policy.
 As Ocean Futures’ spokesman, Jean-Michel serves as an impassioned diplomat for the environment, reaching out to the public through a variety of media.

-Stay informed on issues by becoming an Ocean Futures Society member for free at this link:
+• You can also, stay informed on issues by becoming an Ocean Futures Society member for free!

 As a non-profit organization, we depend on your contributions, which are tax deductible, but membership is free.
 Please lend your voice to ours by becoming a member and enrolling at the website below for a free membership.
 Your membership gives us a greater voice to speak on behalf of the ocean.